 This course is a continuation of BIO 111.
 Emphasis is placed on organisms, biodiversity, plant and animal systems, ecology, and other related topics.
 Upon completion, students should be able to demonstrate comprehension of life at the organism and ecological levels.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.

-Class Lab Credit BIO 120 Introductory Botany 3 3 4
+BIO 120 Introductory Botany 3 3